jm-cc/pm2/nmad/README.md

 same driver are present, e.g. NMAD_DRIVER=ibverbs:0+ibverbs:1 for dual-IB.

-2. if nmad is launched through the newmadico nmad launcher (default choice if session is started with padico-launch), then PadicoTM default NetSelector rules apply:
+2. if nmad is launched mpirun or padico-launch, then PadicoTM default NetSelector rules apply:
   + intra-process uses 'self'
   + intra-node inter-process uses 'shm'
-  + inter-node uses 'ibverbs' if InfinibandVerbs is loaded (i.e. "-net ib" was given to padico-launch) and nodes are on the same IB subnet (same subnet manager).
+  + inter-node uses 'ibverbs' if InfiniBand is present (auto-detected) and nodes are on the same IB subnet (same subnet manager).
+Thus it is important to configure subnet GID prefix and not keep the factory default GID prefix in opensm.
-  + inter-node uses 'mx' if PSP-MX is loaded (i.e. "-net mx" was given to padico-launch) and nodes are on the same Myrinet network (same mapper).
+  + inter-node uses 'mx' if Myrinet is auto-detetected and nodes are on the same Myrinet network (same mapper).
   + inter-node uses 'tcp' if IP is available, and neither IB nor MX are available.
   + as last resort, routed messages over control channel is used if